 In the beginning...

-In Hatha Yoga (which is a form of Tantra meaning that we align and marry qualities of male-female, shiva-shakti, yin-yang etc), we have a concept of all energy in the universe at some subtle, higher level being one.
-This is called Shakti in Trantra, and talks about the energy of the entire manifested universe before it fragments/separates into its individual forms.
+Tantra yoga has to do with the alignment and harmonization of the positive and negative energies, and marry qualities of male-female, shiva-shakti, yin-yang etc. This energy is called Shakti in Trantra, and talks about the electromagnetic energy of the entire manifested universe, before it fragments/separates into its individual forms.
 It does this in much the same way that white light separates into all the individual colours through a prism.
-To help conceptualise this idea, start by thinking about one end of this spectrum of Shakti as dense, heavy physical matter and another other as the light, barely perceivable ether.
-These differentiated energies come together in infinite combinations, to compose the manifest reality we call our universe.

-Tantra says that there are 7 levels to this reality.
-The macrocosm consists of everything in the external world, and the microcosm consists of everything in your world.
+Tantra says that there are 7 levels to this reality, as there are 7 chakras The macrocosm consists of everything in the external world, and the microcosm consists of everything in your world.
 A fundamental law of this philosophy states that anything found in one must have a corresponding element found in the other.
 What is within is also without, and vice versa.
+The ocean of energy we perceive as manifestation in the outer world is also the essential component of our molecular being.

 And so finally, that brings us to the chakras...